daniilsjb/Archer/README.md

 # Archer

-Archer is a toy programming language based on Lox, the language presented in Bob Nystrom's [Crafting Intepreters](https://www.craftinginterpreters.com/).
+Archer is a toy programming language with support for object-oriented, functional, and concurrent programming.
+It is based on Lox, the language presented in Bob Nystrom's [Crafting Intepreters](https://www.craftinginterpreters.com/).
 I wanted to expand on the features that were covered in the book, and my attempts led me to this little language.

-Initially, I did not plan to make this code public, as it is more of an experimental playground than a proper implementation, with the code turning out to be rather messy.
+Initially, I did not plan to make this code public, as it is more of an experimental playground than a proper implementation.
 Nonetheless, this project contains a set of working features that I am proud of.

-## The Language
+## Language

 The following is a simple Archer program: